Moffefe/MycoBox/docs/safety.md

 * maximum power,
 * manufacturer operating limits.

-Do not use damaged plugs, cables, connectors or enclosures.
+Do not use damaged plugs, cables, connectors, enclosures or switching devices.

 ---